 A Commonwealth supported place (CSP) is a place at a university or higher education provider where the government pays part of your fees.
 This part is a subsidy, not a loan, and you don't have to pay it back.

 This subsidy does not cover the entire cost of your study.
-Students must pay the rest, called the 'student contribution amount'.
+The remaining portion is called the 'student contribution amount', the payment of which YOU are liable for.

 Most CSPs are for undergraduate study.
 Only some providers offer CSPs at the postgraduate level.

-Being eligible for a CSP does not mean that a student will be offered a CSP as each provider and each course can have its own extra entry requirements.
+Being eligible for a CSP does not mean that you will be offered a CSP as each provider and each course can have its own extra entry requirements.

 Your provider will assess your eligibility for a CSP against the criteria below.
-If you have any questions, please contact your provider.
+If you have any questions, please contact your higher education provider.

-- a New Zealand citizen, who will be resident in Australia for the duration of their unit(s) of study
+- be a New Zealand citizen, who will be resident in Australia for the duration of your unit(s) of study; or

-- a permanent visa holder, who will be resident in Australia for the duration of their unit(s) of study.
+- be a permanent visa holder, who will be resident in Australia for the duration of your unit(s) of study.